 This requirement applies to the Taxamo Assure solution only.
 Taxamo as an Intermediary is part of the supply chain and facilitates the sale of the service.
 As a consequence, Taxamo becomes liable for the VAT/GST.

 When Taxamo acts as an Intermediary the Taxamo logo needs to appear on the checkout page.
 The display of the Taxamo logo is required for tax compliance.

 Please see the example below:

-When a merchant is availing of Taxamo’s Intermediary Plus service there are some additional invoicing requirements for compliance reasons.
-The following information needs to be on the invoice:
+If you are using Assure, Taxamo's invoicing solution has to be used and there are some additional requirements for compliance reasons.
+The following information needs to be on the invoice to the end customer:

 - Taxamo’s invoice number